Shopify/yjit-bench/README.md

 * harness-bips - a harness that measures iterations/second until stable
 * harness-continuous - a harness that adjusts the batch sizes of iterations to run in stable iteration size batches
 * harness-stats - count method calls and loop iterations
+* harness-warmup - a harness which runs as long as needed to find warmed up (peak) performance

 To use it, run a benchmark script directly, specifying a harness directory with `-I`: